-Whole30 Butter Chicken is my go-to healthy comfort food.
+Healthy Butter Chicken is my go-to comfort food.

 During this Whole30 journey I have learned that it is pretty easy to turn any regular dish into a Whole30 dish provided you aren’t getting into SWYPO (Sex With Your Pants On) territory.
 This Whole30 Butter Chicken fit the mold for a perfect recipe that could be modified to be Whole30 friendly.